EndoBench: A Comprehensive Evaluation of Multi-Modal Large Language Models for Endoscopy Analysis: Evaluation

 \subsection{Case Study}

 In this section, we conduct a case study analysis of multiple MLLMs in EndoBench under various scenarios.

-\textbf{Correct Samples.} (Fig.~\ref{fig:case_study_01}-\ref{fig:case_study_06}): These figures highlight exemplary performances by leading models such as Qwen-VL-72B \cite{qwen2-5vl} and Gemini-2.5-Pro \cite{team2023gemini}.
-These models demonstrate robust capabilities in accurately interpreting endoscopic images and providing clinically relevant responses, underscoring their potential for assisting in real-world endoscopic analysis.
+\textbf{Correct Samples.} These figures (Fig.~\ref{fig:case_study_01}-\ref{fig:case_study_06}) highlight exemplary performances by leading models such as Gemini-2.5-Pro \cite{team2023gemini} and GPT-4o \cite{GPT4o}.
+These models demonstrate robust capabilities in accurately interpreting endoscopic images and providing clinically relevant responses, highlighting their potential for assisting in real-world endoscopic analysis.

-\textbf{Error Analysis.} Errors observed in the case study are classified into three categories, each revealing specific limitations in MLLM performance.
+\textbf{Error Analysis.} The errors observed in the case studies are categorized into four types, each highlighting distinct limitations in the performance of multimodal large language models in medical applications.